 Beyond the quality experience of a spam-free messaging platform, WhatsApp policies also provide security for users by requiring businesses to protect their data.
 Furthermore, WhatsApp Commerce Policy outlines all the illegal products and services that are not allowed to be traded over WhatsApp.

 Just in case you were wondering what happens if you are caught in breach of WhatsApp's policies, they can limit or remove your access to and use of any WhatsApp Business Products indefinitely.

 But let's assume you don't plan to break any laws and it is possible for you to carry out all your desired business transactions via WhatsApp.
 What's the next step?
 It's time to pick the type of account you want for your business.

 Types of WhatsApp Business Accounts

 This is where things get a little complicated.
 WhatsApp created two different types of business accounts.
-One for small business and one for at bigger companies.
+One for small businesses and one for bigger companies.